kedro-org/kedro-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Updated the documentation to reflect the code changes
 - [ ] Added a description of this change in the relevant `RELEASE.md` file
 - [ ] Added tests to cover my changes
+- [ ] Is this a PR to contribute a dataset to the core datasets?
+Then it requires a TSC vote.